unfoldingWord/tx-enqueue-job/README.md

 payload, and then puts the job onto a (rq) queue (stored in redis) to be processed.

-There is also a callback service connected to the `callback/` URL.
-Callback jobs are placed onto a different queue.

 The Python code is run in Flask, which is then served by Green Unicorn (gunicorn) but with nginx facing the outside world.

 ## Testing

-Use `make composeEnqueueRedis` as above.
+Use `make composeEnqueueRedis` or `make composeEnqueue` as above.
 The tx_job_handler also needs to be running.
-Use a command like `curl -v http://127.0.0.1:8080/ -d @<path-to>/payload.json --header "Content-Type: application/json" --header "X-Gogs-Event: push"` to queue a job, and if successful, you should receive a response like `tx_webhook queued valid job to dev-tx_webhook at 2018-08-27 07:34`.
+Use a command like `curl -v http://127.0.0.1:8090/ -d @<path-to>/payload.json --header "Content-Type: application/json" --header "X-Gogs-Event: push"` to queue a job, and if successful, you should receive a JSON response.

 ## Deployment